SamChou19815/website/packages/wiki/docs/oss-roadmap-2020-h2.md

 ### Optimization

 Since we want to add JS backend support and JS is emitted directly from HIR, we should move as many optimizations to HIR as possible.
-To accompolish this, we need to first unify the IR expressions in HIR and MIR, and then refactor the control flow analysis framework to make it runnable on HIR.
+To accomplish this, we need to first unify the IR expressions in HIR and MIR, and then refactor the control flow analysis framework to make it runnable on HIR.

 If I have additional time, I may implement an additional loop related optimization.